Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 2. Fields:

-   dam_state - type string
+  - **dam_state**: string > 'intact', 'breached', or 'blown_out'

-   - intact
-   - breached
-   - blown_out

-   date - type date
+  - **date**: date > now()

-   waterbody - type string
+  - **waterbody**: string > 'waterbody_name'

 3. Trace the crest of each observed dam, in cases where the dam has damage, trace where the crest would be if it was intact

 4. Calculate fields

-What is this layer?
-This layer traces the top crest of a dam to show location, extent, and state of the dam.
-The options for dam_state are intact, where the dam is intact, breached, where the dam has some damage but is still ponding water at a lowered level, and blown_out where there is structural damage the whole height of the dam so it is not ponding water.
+<u> What is this layer? </u> This layer traces the top crest of a dam to show the location, extent, and state of the dam.
+The options for dam_state are **intact**, where the dam is intact, **breached**, where the dam has some damage but is still ponding water at a lowered level, and **blown_out** where there is structural damage the whole height of the dam so it is not ponding water.
 Ponded water should be traced along the dam crest line if a dam crest is present, then the free flowing after should trace that same dam crest line.

 #### Lines of Evidence: